Being an integral part of the community for over 10 years means we are dedicated to supporting local pet related causes.

-We love to get involved – being a local, independent community vet is central to our ethos.
+We love to get involved – being a local community vet is central to our ethos.
 Maybe that’s why we have been at the heart of the community in Northwich for over 10 years.
-We regularly get involved in all pet related aspects in the local community, from local small dogs shows, to school visits, career fairs and raising money for local charities.
+We regularly get involved in all pet related aspects in the local community, from fun dogs shows, to school visits, career fairs and raising money for local charities.

 We are limited to 20 roadshows per year on a first come, first served basis and subject to our staff availability.